Overview and Description of Cannas

 Growing cannas in your garden is an easy way to create instant tropical flair.
 Cannas are tropical and subtropical flowering plants with large, banana-like leaves.
 A surge in interest and hybridizing has resulted in a dazzling array of cannas to choose from, many with large, showy flowers and variegated leaves that look like stained glass when the sun shines through them.

 Cannas are often grown for their foliage alone.
 The large, paddle-like leaves come in greens, blue-greens, variegation and stripes.
 Much hybridizing has been done to create more attractive flowers.
 Somewhat tubular and lily-like, Canna flowers come in shades and combinations of yellow, orange, red and pink and are borne on tall stalks poking out of the foliage.

 Because most Cannas sold today are the result of many crosses, Cannas are rarely classified and are simply considered hybrids.

 Canna × generalis and Hybrids

 Canna lilies are only hardy perennials in USDA Hardiness Zones 8 - 11, but gardeners in cooler areas have the options of growing them as annuals and letting them die back in the winter or digging and storing the tubers, to replant in the spring.

 With all the hybridizing going on, you can now find dwarf cannas that reach only a couple of feet tall and towering varieties that approach 10 feet - and everything in between.

 Generally, they fill out to a spread of about 2 feet wide.

 Cannas do best in full sun.
-They may need more water, in really hot climates, but they need heat to really get growing and full sun gives it to them.
+They may need more water, in really hot climates, but they need heat to really spur their growth and full sun gives it to them.

 Blooming depends on the climate and weather.
 In areas with cool springs, the plants may be slow to get started.